June 30th

 Commentary:

 A being is alone at birth and he dies alone as well.
 In between, during his life, he tries all possible tricks and trades to beat the loneliness, to no avail.
 One might have numerous friends and family around him, but then, when he passes on, he goes alone.
-None can keep him company on the onwards journey, except, his vices and virtues.
+None can keep him company on the onward journey, except, his vices and virtues.

 pada vigrahaH: